NIRSpec Wide Aperture Target Acquisition

 • A mandatory post-target acquisition "reference image" of the centered TA object is obtained as part of the procedure.
 This exposure must be obtained in the same visit as all of the science exposures that depend on the acquisition.

-If it is necessary to split an observation into multiple visits, additional observations and acquisitions will be needed.
+If it is necessary to split an observation into multiple visits, additional observations and acquisitions will be needed, although target groups can sometimes be used to observe multiple targets with a single acquisition.
 Any slew needed between the acquisition pointing and all subsequent science pointings must fit within the visit splitting distance and there must be at least one guide star that can support all the needed pointings.
 This will limit the size of mosaics and other offsets that can be supported following the WATA acquisition.

 The operational sequence of activities carried out by WATA is hard-coded in the NIRSpec observation execution onboard scripts.
 The only user-selectable parameters are the subarray type, filter, and detector readout pattern for the observation: